 In terms of recommendations for improvement, the inspection team advises the school to

-WhichSchoolAdvisor.com has so far had limited feedback for the school for its survey - although we would have to say so far it is broadly positive.
-A higher than national average number of parents (88%) would recommend the school, and a majority of parents believe their children feel included and look forward to going to school.
-It would seem that similar feedback was provided to the KHDA prior to the inspection when over 600 parents responded.
-A very large majority of parents are satisfied with the quality of education provided by the school, believe that the school is well led, and that school leaders and staff are approachable and listen to their concerns.
+WhichSchoolAdvisor.com has so far had limited feedback for the school for its survey - although we would have to say so far it is broadly positive - with one notable exception and in line with the KHDA pre-inspection feedback - with 75% of respondents expressed concern about bullying - be this from moderately to extremely concerned.
+However, a higher than national average number of parents (88%) would recommend the school, and a majority of parents believe their children feel included and look forward to going to school.

 The main indicators are positive for Apple International School.
-As we anticipated in our review a year ago, the school has solidified its Good rating and is now clearly on the road to sustained improvement - this will be a significant boost to the leadership and staff of the school and a motivation for continued improvement.
+As we anticipated in our review two years ago, the school has solidified its Good rating for the third time and has continued on its road to sustained improvement - this will be a boost to the leadership and staff of the school and, hopefully, continue to provide motivation for continued improvement.

-There are, however, a number of further fees which affect the total cost of attending the school: these include a non-refundable AED 400 registration fee, a non-refundable AED 500 admission fee, an AED 600 per annum activity fee, an AED 225 per term computer fee from Year 1, an AED 250 medical fee, an AED 350 E-Learning Fee, an AED 300 stationary fee (for FS1 and 2) and an AED 15 school registration card fee.
+There are, however, a number of further fees which affect the total cost of attending the school: these include a non-refundable registration fee, a non-refundable admission fee, an annual activity fee, a termly computer fee from Year 1, an annual medical fee, an annual E-Learning Fee, a stationary fee (for FS1 and 2) and a school registration card fee.
+The total costs of these additional fees are between AED 2,000 and AED 4,500 depending on the year group of the student.
 Whichschooladvisor.com does not condone this practice, although we believe that any additional fees will be with the approval of the Regulator.

-Note: The school is located in a very crowded area with only one exit to Al Doha st. With a school, a driving institute and lots of residents all trying to get in and out by car, student safety has been raised as an issue during the morning and afternoon pick up and drop off periods.
+Note: The original (now Primary) school is located in a very crowded area with only one exit to Al Doha St. With a school, a driving institute and lots of residents all trying to get in and out by car, student safety has been raised as an issue during the morning and afternoon pick up and drop off periods.